ahsumon85/advance-spring-boot-microservice/README.md

    * [`micro-sales-service`](https://github.com/ahsumon85/advance-spring-boot-microservice#sales-service--resource-service): Simple REST service created with `Spring Boot, Spring Data JPA, MySQL and swagger to test api` to use as a **resource service**

-* [`docker-deployment`](https://github.com/ahsumon85/advance-spring-boot-microservice#docker-deployment):Containerize deployment; Microservice docker deployment using docker, docker-compose
+* [`docker-deployment`](https://github.com/ahsumon85/advance-spring-boot-microservice#docker-deployment): Containerize deployment; Microservice docker deployment using docker, docker-compose

 ### tools you will need
 * Maven 3.0+ is your build tool